-A comprehensive governance framework, of both members and senior officers, was developed by the partners in 2022/23 to monitor, review and assess the stated actions and outcomes from the Plan over the next five years.
+A comprehensive governance framework, of both members and senior officers, was developed by the partners in 2023/24 to monitor, review and assess the stated actions and outcomes from the Plan over the next four years.

 The Authority's own Business Plan and annual Work Programmes take their cues from the Partnership Plan, incorporating those actions for which the Authority has direct responsibility.
-The Authority adopted a Business Plan covering the period 2018-2021 at its Authority meeting on 22 March 2018 following extensive consultation of Members and Staff.
-This consultation was invaluable in identifying the priorities and objectives to be included in the Plan over the three-year term and responding proactively to future challenges and opportunities affecting the New Forest National Park.

-During 2022/23, the Authority started the development of a new multi-year Business Plan, covering the period up to 2027, with input from members and staff to provide a framework for those elements of the new Partnership Plan directly deliverable by the Authority.
-It is currently anticipated that the new Business Plan will be brought to the full Authority in July 2023.
-In the meantime, an interim Work Programme was approved for 2022 and 2023 taking forward many of the key NPA actions contained in the new Partnership Plan.
-The Business Plan, presents an account and assessment of the Authority's activities, alongside the separate reports of its financial position and performance, and are aligned to the Authority's purposes and duty as well as the five core themes of 'Climate, Nature, People, Place and Partnership'.
+The Authority adopted a Business Plan covering the period 2023-2027 at its Authority meeting on 13 July 2023 following extensive consultation of Members and Staff.
+This consultation was invaluable in identifying the priorities and objectives to be included in the Plan over the four-year term and responding proactively and flexibly to future challenges and opportunities affecting the New Forest National Park.
+A detailed Work Programme for 2023/24 was approved at the same meeting.
+The Business Plan presents an account and assessment of the Authority's activities, alongside the separate reports of its financial position and performance, and is aligned to the Authority's purposes and duty as well as the five core themes of 'Climate, Nature, People, Place and Partnership'.
 Progress is monitored regularly by the Executive Board and the Resources, Audit and Performance Committee.

-In 2022/23, the Authority received a core single-year grant settlement at the same financial level as $2021/22 - \pounds 3.25m$ (with a latterly announced one-off additional $\pounds 440,000$ payment to aid our 'financial stability').
+In 2023/24, the Authority received a single-year core grant settlement at the same financial level as 2022/23 - £3.25m.
 The Authority is focusing resources towards developing medium-term strategic plans for key areas of work and to identify how the Authority and its partnerships can work together to achieve even more for the Forest - these themes provide important direction in the annual Work Programmes.

 Recognising that people are our biggest asset, in 2019 we introduced a 'People Plan' to help focus our development as an organisation.
 This looks at how we work and sets out actions to further improve our working practices and develop/sustain a high-performing team.
-We are continuing to work with staff and members in rolling out the actions in the People Plan and will review all its work again in 2023/24.
+A biennial staff survey was undertaken in December 2023; the results of the survey were generally very positive and these results / emerging trends are currently being considered by a staff group with a view to updating the People Plan later in 2024.